antonwierenga/sql-template-cli/README.md

 Lists the columns

-Note: this command depends on a template (sql-template-cli/template/provided/[DATABASE-TYPE]/columns.sql]) for the database type this command is executed for.
+Note: this command depends on a template (located in sql-template-cli/template/provided/[DATABASE-TYPE]/columns.sql]) for the database type this command is executed for.
 If the template is not provided by sql-template-cli, you can create it yourself.

 ##### Parameters:
   - table